open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 By default, items have names such as *new_sequence*, *new_loop*, *new_sequence_2*, etc. These names are not very informative, and it is good practice to rename them.
 Item names must consist of alphanumeric characters and/ or underscores.
 To rename an item, double-click on the item in the overview area.
 Rename *new_sequence* to *trial_sequence* to indicate that it will correspond to a single trial.
 Rename *new_loop* to *block_loop* to indicate that will correspond to a block of trials.

-Finally, click on 'New experiment'to open the General Properties tab.
+Finally, click on 'New experiment' to open the General Properties tab.
 Click on the title of the experiment, and rename it to 'Wisconsin Card Sorting Test'.

 The overview area of our experiment now looks as in %FigBasicStructure.